aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/lsassexe-ps.md

 ## Solutions With Scripts
 1. The registry key to mark LSASS is `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa`.
 The value that needs to be added is `RunAsPPL` (DWORD) set to `1` to enable the protection, and set to `0` to disable it
    ![image](https://github.com/user-attachments/assets/9f4a548f-a9ed-4a15-969b-454c373d9da5)
-2. Save the PowerShell script below as `Enable-LsaProtection.ps1`
+2. Save the PowerShell script below as `Enable-LsaProtection.ps1` in Windows 7
    ```
    # PowerShell Script to Enable LSA Protection for lsass.exe
    # Compatible with Windows Vista and later